-A scene service is a new type of ArcGIS Server web service originating from a 3D scene in ArcGIS Pro.
-Scene services (also known as web scene layers) allow you to share 3D content via web scenes to your organization using ArcGIS.
+A scene service is an ArcGIS Server web service originating from a 3D scene in ArcGIS Pro.
+Scene services (also known as web scene layers) allow you to share 3D content via web scenes to your Portal for ArcGIS organization.
 Web scenes are similar in concept to web maps.
-However, instead of being powered by 2D map or feature services, they are powered by 3D scene services and give you access to 3D content originally created in ArcGIS Pro.
+However, instead of displaying a 2D map or feature services, they use 3D scene services and give you access to 3D content originally created in ArcGIS Pro.

 What are the prerequisites for creating a scene service?

-You'll need to install and set up the following ArcGIS components to share a scene service:
+You need to install and configure the following ArcGIS components to share a scene service:

 - ArcGIS Pro (1.1 and later)

-Once the above components are installed, you'll need to do the following:
+Once the above components are installed, do the following:

 - Configure ArcGIS Pro licenses with your organization and connect ArcGIS Pro to your organization.